Harmtan13/DriveGig/README.md

   * ~~EndTrip Link Logic still needs built~~ (Works, but seems like it needs to be better)
   * ~~Build in info Stamping for trips that are running simultaneously.~~
   * Add Placement Index to Create Stamp & StampManager Logic.
+  * Add Function to Slice Stamps to a single stamp after recieving stamp.